solidi/writing/writing-editing.md

 1. This (one per paragraph) -> the
 1. Had / had to (one per paragraph)
 1. Once
+1. Continue
+1. It -> Noun instead
+1. Only
+1. Allow
+1. Should
+1. Both
+1. Attempting
+1. Other / Others
+1. Almost

 ## Banned Phrasings

 1. I think
 1. I believe
 1. It seems
+1. Seem to
 1. At the time
 1. Will be -> is (make present)
+1. "Of course"
+1. "This means that"

 ## Other Bits